mehmetcc/gene-tonic/README.md

 # Configurations
 There are two configurations in  nn and ga subdirectories, which are essentially Objects that contain several fields.
 In the future I would like to implement a JSON based approach.

+# Running different datasets
+Currently gene-tonic is only able to solve MNIST dataset.
+You can change the code so that it would allow different datasets other than MNIST.

 # Benchmarks
 ```scala
 // ToDo